tttr222/cs618project/README.md

+Last Updated: 4/5/2016

 CS618 Project

-March 25 2016
-Tung Tran
-Xiaofei Zhang
+Tung Tran and Xiaofei Zhang

 Core Design
 * The program will employ a client-server architecture.